4ndymcfly/42env-en/README.md

 ```

 ### Tabs:
 Kitty allows the use of tabs within a single window, making it easier to organize work across multiple terminal sessions.
-With tabs, you can keep several processes or files open simultaneously and switch between them quickly and efficiently, without the need to open new windows.
+With tabs, you can keep several processes or files simultaneously opened, being able to switch between them quickly and efficiently without the need to open new windows.
 This optimizes screen space and enhances productivity when working in command-line environments.

 <div align="center">
   <img src="img/017_kitty_example_02.png" alt="kitty_example_02">